nirmalksingh/AnagramVerifier/README.txt

  2.)
 A unit test (4.0) has been included - tests space, printable characters new lines characters.
  3.) junit jar for version 4.7 is included(specific version to ascertain no discrepancy) 4.)
 This README.txt file.
+ 5.) maven notes about how the projected was created from scratch.

  Assumptions:
  0.)
 Users will come utilize their own robust main program to take input.
 Only sample main program with two strings is provided.